het-tanis/prolug-labs/Automation-Labs/Unit10_Harden_Linux_Systems/step3/text.md

 ### Lab Activities

 You've installed Warewulf and downloaded an image.
-Test that you can do the following activities.
+Harden that image to a STIG standard (or you can use CIS Benchmarks if you want to modify)

-1. Modify the image directly in the chrooted environment
+1. Create an ansible chroots file for modification of environments

-2. Modify the image via and automated Ansible process
+2. Download the RHEL 9 stig baseline tool for Ansible

-3. Build the image and verify that Warewulf has taken the changes.
+3. Execute and begin the process of hardening your image.

 <br>
 <details>